 “I’m sorry,” he apologized reaching for his shirt and putting it back on.

-“You don’t have to apologize,” said Isabel.
+“You don’t have to apologize,” Isabel shook her head at him.

 “I do,” he disagreed.
 His legs were shaking badly now, he tried to settle them with his palms.